How Virgin Money Giving holds and uses information about you.

 These are the main ways we'll use your personal information (and the reasons for doing so):

 We use the information about you to fulfil our obligations to your charity under the terms of our agreement, to promote the aims of your charity, encourage and enable online fundraising and to collect and administer donations.
 We use the information about you to provide you with secure access to restricted parts of our website specifically for our charity customers, to administer your account, and to personalise your repeat visits to our website and content you see from us on social media networks.
 We may send you service emails to help you administer your account or to tell you and your charity about changes to our service.
-(Service)
+(Contract)

 Whilst you're a registered with us, we will use your information to send your emails and reach you with content on social networking sites, all designed with the sole purpose to help you and your charity get the most out of the membership you have with us, but you can opt out of these at any time.
 However, if you do, you and your charity will miss out on important fundraising tips, alerts, reminders and any rewards we provide from time to time to our members, as well as these communications.
-(Service)
+(Contract)

 To run our business in a correct and commercially sensible way and to comply with our legal and regulatory responsibilities, we may use the information about you to help us do this, e.g. to analyse the performance of our marketing, products and any trends or behaviours.
 (Legitimate interest)